robbertkl/pxcbackup/README.md

 * Support ruby >= 1.8.7.
 Yes, 1.8.7 is EOL, but many cloud provider OS images still contain 1.8.7.
 * Have no external gem dependencies.
 This tool should be completely stand-alone, and only require certain command line tools.
 * Instead, execute command line tools.
-For example, it uses the `mysql` and `s3cmd` instead of modules / gems.
+For example, it uses the `mysql` and `s3cmd` tools instead of modules / gems.

 ## Installation